smblott-github/chromix/README.md

 bindings in your text editor, the build-view process can involve just a couple of key strokes.

-Communication is as follows:

-  - Chromix client <--> Chromix server <--> Chromi extension

-    Only the client and the server are included in this project (see below).

 Installation
 ------------

-Chromix is in three parts:
+Chromix is in three parts and communication is as follows:

+  - Chromix client <--> Chromix server <--> Chromi extension
-  - A chrome extension known as "chromi".

-    Chromi is packaged separately.
-It is available either at the [Chrome Web Store](https://chrome.google.com/webstore/detail/chromi/eeaebnaemaijhbdpnmfbdboenoomadbo)
-    or from [source](https://github.com/smblott-github/chromi).
+  - The chrome extension known as Chromi is packaged separately.
+It is available either at the [Chrome Web Store](https://chrome.google.com/webstore/detail/chromi/eeaebnaemaijhbdpnmfbdboenoomadbo) or from [source](https://github.com/smblott-github/chromi).

-  - A server (`script/server.{coffee,js}`.
+  - The server is `script/server.{coffee,js}`.

-  - A client (`script/chromix.{coffee,js}`.
+  - The client is `script/chromix.{coffee,js}`.

 ### Dependencies